 20. Do you belong to a breed club?

 If so, ask for the club’s name and references.

-21. Do they have any training tips that have worked well for their puppies?
+21. Do you have any training tips that have worked well for your puppies?

 One of the most challenging things a new puppy owner has to deal with is housetraining their puppies.
 Breeders have a lot of experience training and may have useful tips that have worked well for other puppies.

 22. Do you offer support?

 Top breeders are passionate about their puppies and adamant about finding them the best homes.
 In fact, they usually want to interview you more than you want to interview them.
 Many want to track the lives of their puppies and are willing to answer questions and help you navigate small issues as you raise the dog.

 23. What do you provide with the sale of the puppy?